arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 mmcli -L
 ```

-The output will list the modems detected as the Pro 4G Module.
+The output will list the detected modems, including the Pro 4G Module.
 Note the modem's device ID, for example:

 ```bash
 /org/freedesktop/ModemManager1/Modem/0